abilandz/PH8124/Lecture_8/Lecture_8.md

 return 0
 ```
-Because of this, 'here documents' are simpler and more elegant when writing programmatically the files than code blocks ```{ ... }```.
+Because of this difference, 'here documents' are simpler and more elegant when writing programmatically the files than the code blocks ```{ ... }```.

 The second important use of 'here documents' uses the following generic syntax:
 ```bash